Tay Forest Park

 A wonderfully varied patchwork of forests across the most scenic parts of Highland Perthshire, featuring some of the country’s best loved viewpoints and tallest trees.
 Discover legends about demons and dragons, saints and queens along woodland trails with unforgettable loch and mountain views.

 You’ll be following in the footsteps of legendary plant hunters, lairds and foresters – Tay Forest Park’s soaring woods are their living legacy, alive with wildlife and rich with history.
 Start your visit at the Queen’s View Visitor Centre, where you can admire the panorama over lovely Loch Tummel and relax in the cosy café.
 Don’t miss nearby Allean Forest, where you’ll find an 18th century farmstead and ruined Pictish ring fort.

 Choose Faskally near Pitlochry for easy strolls through magnificent specimen trees.
 Find follies and viewpoints amongst a cathedral of trees planted by the Dukes of Atholl at Craigvinean, or peaceful burnside and woodland trails with wildlife sculptures at Carie beside Loch Rannoch.
 Head for the fort at Drummond Hill, a capercaillie stronghold, or find lifesize sculptures of these remarkable woodland birds at the picnic site at nearby Dalerb.

-Read on for more information or download our Tay Forest Park guide.
+Read on for more information or download our guide to the area (PDF):

 Enjoy an iconic view over Loch Tummel that’s fit for a queen and a warm welcome at our visitor centre, shop and café.